-Line 7 decides whether joining all factors containing a state variable mentioned by the fluent would result in a joint that is too "big" (expensive to compute or represent).
+Line 7 decides whether joining all factors containing a state variable mentioned by the fluent would be too expensive.
 If so, the fluent is lazily stored in the database ComplexFluents and considered only at query time.
 An implementation of this test could take the product of the factor sizes and check whether it is above a certain threshold.

-Joining Factors The call in Line 9 to JOINFACTOR-SANDUPDATE creates a new factor containing all state variables that are mentioned by the fluent f (if such a factor is not already present), then maps this factor to a joint distribution for which f holds with probability p.
-To accomplish this, we build the joint then rescale the probabilities such that p mass goes to the joint values which are consistent with f, and the remaining 1 - p mass goes to those which are inconsistent.
-This can be done using Jeffrey's rule [21]: rescale the probability of all values inconsistent with f by $\frac{(1-p)(1-m)}{pm}$, where m is the total probability of these inconsistent values, then normalize.
-When p = 1, this algorithm just filters out joint values inconsistent with f, as
+JoinFactorsAndUpdate The call in Line 9 to JoinFactorsAndUpdate creates a new factor containing all state variables that are mentioned by the fluent f (if such a factor is not already present), then maps this factor to a joint distribution for which f holds with probability p.
+To accomplish this, we build the joint then rescale the probabilities such that p mass goes to the joint values which are consistent with f, and the remaining 1-p mass goes to those which are inconsistent.
+This can be done using Jeffrey's rule (Jeffrey 1965): rescale the probability of all values inconsistent with f by $\frac{(1-p)(1-m)}{pm}$, where m is the total probability of these inconsistent values, then normalize.
+When p = 1, this algorithm just filters out joint values inconsistent with f, as expected.
+See Algorithm 2 for pseudocode and Figure 3 for an example.
+If distributions are continuous, we perform these operations implicitly by doing rejection sampling at query time.